A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Statement of assumptions and proofs

-In the following we use semigroup notation extensively, so we define it here.
+In the following, and in the proofs in the Supplementary Material \cite{suppMat}, we use semigroup notation extensively, so we define it here.
 We use $P_t^{\theta}$ to denote the semigroup associated with the FrP \eqref{eqn:frozen}, and we use $\bar{P}^\beta_t$ to denote the semigroup associated with the averaged process \eqref{eq:theta_bar_sde}.
 That is, and

+As we have already pointed out, in order to prove Proposition \ref{prop:averaging} we will heavily use \cite[Theorem 3.3]{crisan2022poisson}.
+For the reader's convenience we restate it below.